dhruvjaink07/finsights/README.md

 - Dynamically extracting and passing ticker symbols between agents
 - Scoring real-time sentiment from financial news using company names
 - Synthesizing actionable insights for every stock, even if no news is found
-- Generating clear, company-wise summaries and (optionally) visualizations
+- Generating clear, company-wise summaries and visualizations (bar, pie, candlestick, and technical indicators)

 ---